 As part of the checking process, it sometimes pays for the landlord’s contractors to inspect the premises and provide a full report of any complex or sensitive issues.
 This will support any later legal dispute over the make good terms and conditions.

 Never hand back any bond money or bank guarantees to tenants until you are absolutely certain that all make good requirements of the lease have been satisfied.
+As part of that, ensure that the client or landlord has authorised the process before that.
 It is also of note that all make good must have been done at and before the expiry of the lease; it is not something that is done after lease expiry.

 Efficient make good and handover procedures are a critical skill for the real estate agent to develop and implement on every lease situation.